Koyi Thampuran: Title and Status

-The females of the royal family are styled as the "Queens of Attingal" with the titles of Attingal Mootha Thampuran (Senior Queen of Attingal) and "Attingal Elaya Thampuran" (Junior Queen of Attingal) and "Attingal Kochu Thampuran" (First Princess).
+The females of the royal family are styled as the "Arringal Ranis" (Queens of Attingal) with the titles of Attingal Mootha Thampuran (Senior Queen of Attingal) and "Attingal Elaya Thampuran" (Junior Queen of Attingal) and "Attingal Kochu Thampuran" (First Princess).
 According to historians, the Koyi Thampuran's or the Prince Consorts were selected from 10 major aristocratic houses or palaces which are closely related to the Travancore Dynasty.
 The Prince Consorts of the Senior and Junior Maharanis are known as the Valiya Koyi Thampuran and Kochu Koyi Thampuran respectively.

 Even though the Koyi Thampurans attained prestige through marriage to the Attingal Ranis, the historians state that they were considered inferior to their spouses and their royal children.
 They weren't allowed to travel by the same vehicles and were not allowed to be seated next to the Queens and Princesses who were their wives.
 They were also supposed to provide their royal spouses and children all marks of respect and could only address them with the proper royal titles in public.
 They had no part in the Kingdom's administration even though couple of them tried to exert their influence illegally on their spouses.
 Compared to the status of the Travancore King's non aristocratic Nair spouses Ammachi Panapillai Ammas, the Koyi Thampuran's status were much better and had high degree of public respect.
 By the 20th Century, a lot of changes had taken place in the status of Koyi Thampurans.
 In 1924, Maharani Regent Sethu Lakshmi Bayi chose to seat her consort next to her in the Court despite some oppositions.
 And with the wedding of Karthika Thirunal Lakshmi Bayi, the sister of Maharajah Sree Chithira Thirunal, with the then Capt.
 G. V. Raja almost all of those restrictions were lifted.
 Even then, the Koyi Thampurans weren't allowed to meddle in the administration.
 Maharajah Sree Chithira Thirunal eventually did handed his brother-in-law, Capt.
 G. V. Raja, duties & position in the then royal government.